Productivity is a thing of the mind just as it is physical.

 Having cleared the air on that front, let’s now look at some hacks you can use to get your mind to work more productively.

-Mind Hacks for Boosting Productivity
+Mind Hacks to Boost Your Productivity

 1. Develop a positive mindset